-With the iPhone or iPad, users can capture the special type of images called Live Photos, a mode that records what happens 1.5 seconds before and after taking it, so that the movement and sound of the environment are captured.
-After capturing the photo, Apple features several effects to apply such as “Loop”, “Bounce” or “Long exposure”.
+With the iPhone or iPad, users can capture the special type of images called Live Photos.
+This mode records what happens 1.5 seconds before and after taking it, so that the movement and sound of the environment are captured.
+After capturing the photo, Apple features several effects to apply, such as “Loop,” “Bounce,” or “Long exposure”.

 The social network Twitter is applying a series of changes in the platform for the enjoyment of users.
 One of them is now the ability to upload live photos directly as a GIF on Twitter for iOS app.

 It has been the official Twitter account on the social network that has given the news.
-From now on, everyone interested can publish a Live Photo and it will be shown to other Twitter iOS users as a GIF.
+From now on, everyone interested can publish a Live Photo, which will be shown to other Twitter iOS users as a GIF.